BorderBoy/semantic-video-compression/roi-analyzer/README.md

 6. `make`

 ## Usage
 To start the ZMQ server: `./ROI-Detector`.
-The servre will be started on: `localhost:5555` To start a debug version which used the camera as input and shows the resulting ROI map: `./ROI-Detector --debug`
+The server will be started on: `localhost:5555`.

+To start a debug version which uses the camera as input and shows the resulting ROI map use the `--debug` option.